Animal Magic with Noel Fitzpatrick

 With his rich Irish brogue, calm nature and undying love for animals, it’s no wonder that Supervet Noel Fitzpatrick is one of the most popular men on TV.
 Saving animals by doing the seemingly impossible, Noel has shot to fame on Channel 4’s Supervet, and it’s fair to say he more than deserves the accolade.
-The first vet to ever apply an amputation prosthesis (to a cat named Oscar who had lost two feet), Supervet documents Noel as he continues his pioneering work from doggy hip replacements to feline skin grafts and everything in between, and for the first time, Noel is about to reveal some his secrets and stories on a live arena tour.
-I wonder if he can help me with my Achilles?
+The first vet to ever apply an amputation prosthesis (to a cat named Oscar who had lost two feet), the programme documents Noel as he continues his pioneering work from doggy hip replacements to feline skin grafts and everything in between, and for the first time, Noel is about to reveal some his secrets and stories on a live arena tour…

 What’s it like being Noel?